csswizardry/csswizardry.github.com/_posts/2016-08-30-refactoring-css-the-three-i-s.md

 an afterthought, and of course it is probably used extensively and frequently.
 As a result, you might get a lot of value from tackling that first.

-**Have a clear idea of which parts of your project should be refactored first, if at all.**
+**Have a clear idea of which parts of your project should be refactored, if at all.**

 **Tip:** Try to limit refactoring work to the scope of single features.
 It’s much safer to refactor a single feature than it is to refactor your entire